athulnath03/Augmented-Whiteboard-Using-OpenCV/README.md

-# ✋ AirBoard — Augmented Whiteboard Using Hand Gestures
+# AirBoard — Real-Time Gesture-Controlled Whiteboard Using OpenCV

 Draw in the air using natural hand gestures.